jsbenin/trivule/README.md

    ```bash
    npm run dev
    ```
    This will start a local development server, and a link to the Trivule homepage (e.g., `http://localhost:5173`) will be displayed in your terminal.
-You can start testing by editing the `/src/example.ts`, which relates to the `index.html` file.

 To create the bundles, run the following command: